jon-heard/obsidian-inline-scripts/README.md

 ## ADVANCED SHORTCUTS: Helper scripts
 If you add a shortcut with an empty Test string, then that shortcut is a "helper script".
 A helper script provides common code that any shortcuts listed after it can use.

-### Helper blocks
+### Helper-blockers
-If you add a shortcut with an empty Test string AND an empty Expansion string, then that shortcut is a "helper block".
-A helper block prevents any helper scripts above it from being available to any shortcuts after it.
-You probably won't need helper blocks, but they are there in case you do.
-They are also used to separate shortcut-files so that the helper scripts in one shortcut-file don't affect the shortcuts of other files.
+If you add a shortcut with an empty Test string AND an empty Expansion string, then that shortcut is a "helper-blocker".
+A helper-blocker prevents any helper scripts above it from being available to any shortcuts after it.
+You probably won't need helper-blockers, but they are there in case you do.
+They are also inserted between shortcuts from different shortcut-files so that the helper scripts from one shortcut-file won't affect the shortcuts of any other files.

 ### Example
 | id | Test string | Expansion string                                               |